macournoyer/mysql_s3_backup/README.md

-# Send you Mysql backups to S3
+# Send your Mysql backups to S3
 A simple backup script for Mysql and S3 with incremental backups.

 It's all based on Paul Dowman's blog post: http://pauldowman.com/2009/02/08/mysql-s3-backup/, so read this first.